Police arrest protesters at Iowa Capitol after confrontation

-DES MOINES — A protest to persuade Gov. Kim Reynolds to restore voting rights to felons turned violent Wednesday during a confrontation between law enforcement officers and some protesters .
+DES MOINES — A protest at the Iowa Capitol to persuade Gov. Kim Reynolds to restore voting rights to felons turned violent Wednesday during a confrontation between law enforcement officers and some protesters .

-KCCI reports video showed Iowa State Patrol troopers taking some protesters to the ground while others tried to pull authorities off of them.
+KCCI video showed Iowa State Patrol troopers taking some protesters to the ground while others tried to pull authorities off them.
 Des Moines police responded and more arrests were made.

 Police also used pepper spray to disperse the crowd, KCCI reported.